 Students applying for entry into Years 3 to 6 must submit current and prior school records.
 Students also undertake assessments to ensure they can access the curriculum.
 The Cognitive Ability Test (CAT) consists of verbal, quantitative and non-verbal assessments.
 Students will also complete a 30-minute writing assignment.
 Candidates whose first language is not English will also take an English as an Additional Language assessment.

 Students applying for entry into Years 7 to 13 must submit current and prior school records.
 Students also undertake assessments to ensure they can access the curriculum.
 The Cognitive Ability Test (CAT) consists of verbal, quantitative and non-verbal assessments.
 Candidates will also complete a 30-minute writing assignment.
 Candidates whose first language is not English will also take an English as an Additional Language assessment.
-Students will also need to provide their subject options for review as part of the admissions process.
 Candidates for Key Stage 3 (Years 7 to 9) will be interviewed by the Head of the Key Stage or the Year Group Leader, while candidates for the IGCSE and the IB Diploma will be interviewed by the Head or Deputy Head of Senior School.

 Entry into Year 11

 Applications for enrolment into Year 11 are considered on a case-by-case basis and are typically not considered for Term 2 and 3, as current students will be on study leave for mock and final exams for a large portion of this period.

 Candidates applying for a place in Year 12 will be interviewed by the Head of Senior School.

 Entry into Year 13

 The College will very rarely consider entry into Year 13.
 To be considered, students must be applying from a nearly identical IB programme and will be evaluated on a case-by-case basis.